WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 Outlier detection is handled by the function `DetectOutliers()`.
 This function outputs a dictionary of file names and locations for each signal marked as an outlier.

-For more information about further customizations and specifications that can be made to `DetectOutliers()`, see [OutlierFinder API](./outlier-detection.md).
+For more information about further customizations and specifications that can be made to `DetectOutliers()`, see [Outlier detection](./outlier-detection.md).

 ### `PlotSignals` Module